selimharfouche/wellplates/README.md

 **Fullscreen Mode**: View images and 3D models in fullscreen.

+# Whats new - 1
+I added a node server and uploaded the database on mongodb atlas.
+I also made the database of 1000 items. the app now works locally with the server

-What i am currently focus my work on:
+# What i am currently focus my work on:
-- Usage of a server and hosting the database on mongodb
+- deploy the new app (that includes the server)
+- code refactoring
-- JSDoc for the whole project
+- JSDoc

-some features i'm thinking about implementing once i'm done, not in a specific order:
+# Next step, not in a specific order:
 - admin portal ?
-- some sort of helper bot
+- helper bot
 - sorting, which will lead to a more extensive filtering (for example number of wells between 24 and 384)
 - compare wellplates
 - more user friendly
-- - allowing users to add wellplates
+- allowing users to add wellplates
+- images and 3d model will also be delivered from somewhere else